scenariomartin/EnglishWords/words.md

 ```
 形
 condense   1
-dense adj  senior
+dense j  senior
 		 seminar [ˈsemɪnɑː(r)]
 		 nominal ,but the more recent surge in its nominal exchange rate is puzzing and awkward.
 density n
 decent 1
 scent